Québec Roads - A-15 and 10/15/20

 Artistic pedestrian overpass.

 The same dot that's on signage on A-35 to separate destinations and conserve space, and unnecessarily narrow-font shields, showing up on NB A-15.
 A-20 wasn't supposed to come in here, but should have crossed where A-25 does now and followed A-720 on the other side of the river.
 This interchange is actually a double trumpet from 15/20, with each trumpet serving a single side of A-10.
 A-15 NB and A-20 WB both follow the same one-lane ramp, with a 50 kph curve, into a merge with A-10.
-That is positively nasty.
+That is positively nasty, as is the condition of the overpass.
+(As is the condition of the bridge to the west, for that matter.
+If you knew the full details of all bridges' structural conditions, you'd never cross anywhere in this city, but this is the worst.)
+For photos from the bridge and the A-15/A-20 multiplex, see the big link at bottom.

 A blank BGS??
 There are a few of these all across Montréal, and are about the most useless thing I've seen adorning a highway.
-Here you see the Autoroute Décarie, the less falling-apart trenched section.
+Here you see the trenched section of Autoroute Décarie, much less falling-apart than the elevated A-15/A-20 section.

-A second blank on the Laurentian Autoroute SB as A-15 approaches its multiplex with A-40.
-Then, to the southwest end of the multiplex, where A-15 splits to the left and A-40 to the right at what I presume would be a flashing arrow if it was working.
+Along A-15 SB/A-40 WB, yet another blank sign, then to the southwest end of the multiplex, where A-15 splits to the left and A-40 to the right at what I presume would be a flashing arrow if it were working.

 Into New York on I-87